Siege of Maastricht (1579): Continuation of the siege

 After the failed assault, Farnese summoned his war council to decide on the next movement.
 A new assault was deemed impossible due to the lack of gunpowder and lead, which had to be brought from Luxemburg.
 Therefore, it was decided to build a massive artillery platform facing the Brussels gate to easily batter the walls and, notably, to prevent the defenders from erecting additional fortifications before the gate.
 That section of the wall was particularly strong, as a large bastion with loopholes and a deep moat had been built in front of the gate.
 Moreover, the bastion contained a second fortification, also surrounded by a moat and linked to the first and to the Brussels gate through narrow bridges over the moats.
 One large tower and four small ones defended the access to the city.
 On the other hand, the ground in front of it was high enough for an artillery platform capable of subjecting Maastricht to a bombardment from above to be placed.

-As the States-General were assembling forces to march in relief of Maastricht, the Spanish command also decided to built a circumvallation line on both sides of the Meuse to fully isolate the city.
+As the States-General were assembling forces to march in relief of Maastricht, the Spanish command also decided to build a circumvallation line on both sides of the Meuse to fully isolate the city.
 The soldiers were exhausted and many pioneers had left the camp, so Farnese dispatched cavalry troops to gather peasants from the villages nearby and hired 3,000 coal miners from Liège.
-Meteren attributed the willingness of the Liegois to collaborate with the Spanish to the fact that they were all Catholics, to the maneuvers of Gerard van Groesbeeck, Prince-bishop of Liège –who shared the sovereignty of Maastricht with Philip II and was resentful of the city's independence–, and to the grudge of the people from Liège towards the Netherlanders.
+Meteren attributed the willingness of the Liegois to collaborate with the Spanish to the fact that they were all Catholics, to the maneuvers of Gerard van Groesbeeck, Prince-bishop of Liège – who shared the sovereignty of Maastricht with Philip II and was resentful of the city's independence – and to the grudge of the people from Liège towards the Netherlanders.
 The arrival of the new contingents of pioneers allowed a cordon of earthen forts linked by ramparts to be quickly put in defense.
 Eleven redoubts were built on the Brabant side, and five in front of Wyck.